wilson3849/lm-code-react-hooks-api-calls-disney/docs/activity_6.md

 🦸‍♂️ Your challenge is to implement the user story below

 ```
-As a user I want to be able to toggle between seeing my favourite disney characters and the entire list.
+As a user I want to be able to toggle between seeing my favourite Disney characters and the entire list.
 ```

 #### Acceptance criteria